What is Project Acoustics?

 - Runtime: Load the asset into your level, and you're ready to listen to acoustics in your level.
 Design the acoustics live in editor using granular per-source controls.
 The controls can also be driven from level scripting.

 The Project Acoustics runtime plugins can currently be deployed to the following platforms:

 - Xbox One

 The Project Acoustics editor plugin is available for the following platforms:

 - Project Acoustics Unreal & Wwise plugins and samples

-- For Xbox binaries and support, contact us via the Sign Up form below
+- For Xbox binaries and other support, contact us via the forum.